Skip to main content

 Approaches

-We discuss two approaches to protecting your operations from risk: redundancy and backups.
+We discuss two approaches to protecting your operations from risk: redundancy and recovery.

 • Redundancy tries to avoid having any downtime or loss at all.